noxdafox/rabbitmq-message-deduplication/README.md

 When declaring a queue, it is possible to enable message deduplication via the `x-message-deduplication` boolean argument.

-Extra arguments:

-  * `x-cache-persistence`: whether the duplicates cache will persist on disk or in memory.
-    This parameter is optional.
-Default persistence type is `memory`.

 ### Message headers

   * `x-deduplication-header`: messages will be deduplicated based on the content of this header.
 If the header is not provided, the message will not be checked against duplicates.